 Latino Leadership Initiative

-Since December, 2013, and continuing through the ensuing spring semesters, we have offered a comprehensive leadership program concurrent with regional community college schedules.
+Each spring since December, 2013, we have offered a comprehensive leadership program concurrent with regional community college schedules.
 Students from all our sponsoring colleges are eligible.

 The Latino Leadership Initiative promotes leadership development and community engagement among young Latinos in Washington.